cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

         monoalphabetic substitution) and at
   - the classic transposition methods (Scytale, transposition part of ADFGVX).

-  It is not available yet at: xxxxxxxxxxxxxxx
+  The Text Options button is intentionally not available in the key entry dialogs for the following ciphers:
-  - Substitution part of ADFGVX
+  - Substitution part of ADFGVX (algorithm requires fixed alphabet)
-  - Playfair
+  - Playfair (algorithm requires fixed alphabet)
-  - Permutation
+  - Permutation (all data is permutated; preformat the document if wished by yourself via the menu "View \ Format Text Document")
-  - Solitaire.
+  - Solitaire (algorithm requires fixed alphabet; turning all letter into the 26 upper-case letters and deletes all other characters).

   This enhancement came especially because of many requests to offer more characters for the monoalphabetic substitution.